mmmmaja/starfishDetection/reports/README.md

 * [ ] Write some documentation for your application (M32)
 * [ ] Publish the documentation to GitHub Pages (M32)
 * [ ] Revisit your initial project description.
 Did the project turn out as you wanted?
+The project largely turned out as we wanted.
+The main change we made was to use the FasterRCNN model instead of the YOLO11 model.
+We made this switch primarily because it did not seem to be straightforward to modify the architecture of YOLO11 to support two classes, whereas this was an input parameter to FasterRCNN.
 * [ ] Create an architectural diagram over your MLOps pipeline
 * [ ] Make sure all group members have an understanding about all parts of the project
 * [X] Uploaded all your code to GitHub